Understanding and Decreasing Lymphedema Risk

 - Being overweight or obese.

-- Weight gain after diagnosis.
+- Weight gain.

 - Infections, injury, or trauma to the affected limb.

-What are the signs/symptoms of lymphedema?
+What are the symptoms of infection?

-- Sudden increase of swelling
+- Sudden increase in swelling.

-- Redness or any change of color to your skin
+- Redness or any change of color to your skin.

-- Flu-like symptoms such as fever, chills, and achiness
+- Flu-like symptoms such as fever, chills, and achiness.

 Skin Care